BehaviorTree/BehaviorTree.CPP/README.md

 **Condition:** A Condition node determines if a desired condition `c` has been met.
 Conditions are technically a subset of the Actions, but are given a separate category and graphical symbol to improve readability of the BT and emphasize the fact that they never return running and do not change any internal states/variables of the BT.

-User manual available in the project folder (BTUserManual.pdf):
+A user manual is available in the project folder [BTUserManual.pdf](https://github.com/miccol/Behavior-Tree/blob/master/BTUserManual.pdf).

 SETUP
 -----------